We have begun the biggest modernisation of South Australia’s planning system in 20 years.

 Our new legislation, the Planning, Development and Infrastructure Act 2016 (PDI Act 2016), is supported by a Government commitment of $25.8 million to fund its implementation including ePlanning.
 The new legislation will be introduced in a carefully planned, staged process from 2017 to 2020 to support a smooth transition to a new, modern planning system.

-Check out our 2020 Milestones below to track our journey to a new planning system for our state by 2020.
+Check out our Planning Reform Calendar opposite and 2020 Milestones below to track our journey to a new planning system for our state by 2020.
 Some improvements to our planning system have happened already, and other enhancements will take place over the next couple of years.
 Simply click the drop down boxes for further information about each of these major milestones.

 Improvements will be introduced in a carefully planned, staged process from 2017 to 2020 to support a smooth transition to our new, modern planning system for South Australia.